 Function: Promotes cell division, building plant proteins, flowering and fruiting.

-Sign of deficiency: The growing tip of the plant is damaged or dies back.
-Tips of new leaves yellow and appear scorched.
+Signs of nutrient deficiency: The growing tip of the plant is damaged or dies back.
+Tips of new leaves are yellow and appear scorched.
 Young leaves and buds die back.
 Weak stems, blossom-end rots of fruit, cavities in tomatoes, black heart and black roots.

 Sign of excess: Reduced intake of potassium and magnesium.